Should "Parental Alienation" Be Criminalized?

 If an alienated child is asked why he is rejecting his parent, he provides vague responses, repeats what he has been told, or refuses to discuss the matter.
 He may use language that is not typical of his usual manner of speaking.
 In some of the most pernicious cases, while functioning as a mouthpiece for the other parent, the child may level false accusations that result in intervention by social service agencies or involvement of law enforcement officers.

 Parental alienation exists and must be recognized for the damage that it inflicts.
 Because the injury to the child is tantamount to child abuse, it is understandable that some people believe that an alienating parent should be charged with committing a crime.

 Arguing against criminalizing parental alienation is the fact that it is often difficult to prove “beyond a reasonable doubt.”
 The parent making the claim may have to demonstrate that his own behavior is not the cause of the alleged alienation.
 Furthermore, in many jurisdictions parental alienation is not recognized as a “syndrome” or as a formal “diagnosis.”

 Such cases rarely are cut and dried, but there is recourse.
 Judges in family courts, juvenile courts, and circuit courts are able to hear extensive testimony and weigh the evidence.
-Courts can address parental alienation by ordering independent psychological evaluations of the parents, a custody evaluation, a family assessment and, if deemed in the best interest of the child, enact changes to the custodial arrangement
+Courts can address parental alienation by ordering independent psychological evaluations of the parents, a custody evaluation, a family assessment and, if deemed in the best interest of the child, courts can enact changes to the custodial arrangement.